-The victory evened the best-of-7 series 1-1.
-Game 3 is Thursday at United Center (8 p.m.
+The Blackhawks, who trail the best-of-7 series 2-1, need to make that task more difficult in Game 4 at United Center on Wednesday (8 p.m.
 ET; NBCSN, CBC, TVA Sports).

 "I wasn't paying attention to it as much," Blackhawks defensemen Brent Seabrook said of Bishop's injury issues.
 "I don't know if I just didn't see it or what, but I think you want to continue to do the things that we do.
 Get bodies to the net.
 Get pucks there.
 Try and get good looks and get him moving a little bit.
 It's pretty much just directing pucks and bodies at the net and trying to make him work in there."